MZADC-DP/OdinProject-JavaScript/README.md

     Lesson Overview
     1. DOM in relation to a webpage
+        Document Object Model
+            - Tree-like representation of the contents of a webpage

     2. Difference between a 'Node' and an 'Element'
+        - A Node represents an object that is part of the document structures.
+Nodes can be elements, attributes, text, or other types of objects within the document hierarchy.
+        - A element is a specific type of node that represents an HTML element.

     3. Target Nodes using "Selectors"
+        Element Selector: This targets all elements of a specific tag name.
+For example, to target all <p> elements, you would use the selector p.

+        Class Selector: This targets elements with a specific CSS class.
+To target elements with a class name "example", you would use the selector .example.

+        ID Selector: This targets a specific element with a unique ID.
+To target an element with an ID of "myElement", you would use the selector #myElement.

+        Attribute Selector: This targets elements that have a specific attribute or attribute value.
+For example, to target all <a> elements with a target attribute, you would use the selector a[target].
+To target elements with a specific attribute value, you can use the attribute value within square brackets.
+For instance, to target all <a> elements with a href attribute starting with "https://", you would use the selector a[href^="https://"].

+        Pseudo-class Selector: This targets elements based on a specific state or condition.
+For example, you can target the first child of an element using the selector :first-child.
+Similarly, :hover targets an element when the mouse cursor is over it.

+        Combined Selectors: You can combine different selectors to target elements more precisely.
+For example, to target all <a> elements with the class "example", you would use the selector a.example.
     4. Basic methods for finding/adding/removing and altering DOM Nodes

+        Finding DOM Nodes:

+        getElementById(id): Returns the element with the specified ID. querySelector(selector): Returns the first element that matches the specified CSS selector. querySelectorAll(selector): Returns a NodeList containing all elements that match the specified CSS selector.
+        Adding DOM Nodes:

+        createElement(tagName): Creates a new element with the specified tag name. createTextNode(text): Creates a new text node with the specified text content. appendChild(node): Appends a node as the last child of a parent node. insertBefore(newNode, referenceNode): Inserts a new node before a specified reference node.
+        Removing DOM Nodes:

+        removeChild(node): Removes a specified child node from its parent. parentNode.removeChild(node): Removes a specified node by accessing its parent node.
+        Altering DOM Nodes:

+        setAttribute(name, value): Sets the value of the specified attribute on an element. getAttribute(name): Returns the value of the specified attribute on an element.
+        innerHTML: Property that allows you to get or set the HTML content of an element.
+        textContent: Property that allows you to get or set the text content of an element.

     5. Difference between a 'Nodelist' and an 'Array Of Nodes'.
+        In summary, a NodeList is a collection of DOM nodes returned by certain methods and is typically live, automatically updating when the document changes.
+It has limited methods and properties compared to an Array.
+On the other hand, an Array of nodes is a standard JavaScript array that contains DOM nodes as its elements, with access to a wider range of methods and properties for array manipulation and traversal.

     6. 'Bubbling' and how it works.
+        Event Bubbling is allows for Parent Elements to be aware of what is happening to their child elements.
+        When a child element is triggered, it alerts the closest parent element in the DOM Heirarchy.